 Luckily, the entire thing was caught on the Shambhala ride’s camera.
 And as a nice gesture and thank you, the man who damn near lost his flying phone bought the roller coaster ride video for Kempf.

-A happy ending for all, indeed.
+A happy ending for all at the PortAventura amusement park, indeed.